-James Lan Tang has served as our vice president since April 2005.
+James Lan Tang has served as our vice president since April 2005 and was promoted to serve as our senior vice president in January 2011.
 Prior to joining us, he worked as a marketing manager in Perfetti Van Melle Co.
 Ltd. in Shanghai from 2000 to 2005.
 Prior to that, Mr. Tang worked as a marketing manager and a financial analysis manager at YueSai Kan-Coty Cosmetics Inc. in Shanghai from 1997 to 2000.
 Mr. Tang received his Bachelor's degree from Shanghai Jiao Tong University and Master's degree in Economics from Virginia Commonwealth University in the United States.